KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Settings-Article.md

 You can also use ``Keyboard/Settings/setupStore(forAppGroup:keyPrefix:)`` to set up a store for an App Group, without using a ``KeyboardApp``.

 > Important: The main app will always write data to an App Group in a way that is instantly available to the keyboard.
-A keyboard must however have Full Access enabled for changes to be immediately synced to the app.
-When Full Access is disabled, the sync will be less reliable.
+A keyboard must however have Full Access enabled for changes to immediately sync with the app.
+When Full Access is disabled, syncing is less reliable.